 Building sentences: Turkey Facts s a no-prep language arts writing center perfect for November words.

-4. Ted the Turkey: Thanksgiving Poem for Kids
+4. Fun Activity for Ted the Turkey Poem

 Guys, this is one of my favorite Thanksgiving poems for kids!
 Ted the Turkey is perfect for Fall and Thanksgiving.

 To get even more use out of the poem, change it up the following week by personalizing the poem with student names.
-They LOVE that!
-There are blank word cards included to make personalizing a breeze.
+Oh, the turkey trouble the kids come up with.

 5. Turkey Handprint Poem